YOUR FIRST VISIT TO St GUTHLAC'S

 • HOLY COMMUNION

 Normal bread and wine are brought from the back of the church and placed on the altar.
 The presiding minister says special Communion prayers (called Eucharistic prayers) over them.
 We then treat the bread and wine differently as for us it now represents the Body and Blood of Jesus.
 Next we say The Lord's Prayer (the one that starts "Our Father") and then the bread is broken so that it can be shared.
 We invite those who would usually receive communion to come forward to receive the bread (actually a small piece of wafer) and receive it with a sip of wine.
 Anyone who normally receives communion in their own church (no matter which denomination - all are welcome) is welcome to receive at St Guthlac's.
-If you are not receiving communion, you are still invited to come forward if you wish to and the minister will place his hand on your head and pray that God will bless you.
+If you are not receiving communion, you are still invited to come forward if you wish to and the minister will place her hand on your head and pray that God will bless you.

 • THE LAST BIT